Genre and Gender: Inequality in the Movie Industry

 The skills the authors demonstrated here can be learned through taking Data Science with Machine Learning bootcamp with NYC Data Science Academy.

-Over the past 100 years, women's participation in the workforce has drastically changed based on data.
-In 1920, women made up only 20% of the labor force, but changes in laws and women's rights led to an increase in women not only joining but also staying in the workforce.
-This increase peaked in 1999 when women made up 60% of the labor force and has since decreased down to 47%.
+Over the past 100 years,data shows that women's participation in the workforce has drastically changed.
+In 1920, women made up only 20% of the labor force.
+Since then changes in laws and women's rights led to an increase in women not only joining but also staying in the workforce.
+This increase peaked in 1999 when women made up 60% of the labor force.
+Subsequently, women's share of the labor force has declined down to 47%.

 While women's participation in the workforce has generally improved over time, certain professions and fields are still far behind others in terms of gender representation.
 For example, only 33% of workers in the tech sector are female, and only 25.5% of architects are female.
 Likewise, women are very underrepresented in the movie industry; from actors, to directors, to writers, all of these professions are male-dominated.
 To study this underrepresentation, I utilized Exploratory Data Analysis (EDA) techniques in Python to assess gender inequality across professions, movie genres, budgets, and time.

-The main data set was a movies data set from Kaggle, which contained over three decades of movie data starting from 1980.
-The data was scraped from IMDb and contained 7,512 total movies, each listed with their general information.
+The main data set was a movies data set from Kaggle, which has relevant stats scraped from IMDB going back to 1980.
+The data is based on 7,512 total movies, each listed with their general information.
 In addition to this, three other data sets were obtained from GitHub under a Hollywood Gender Data repository: one table for actors, one for directors, and one for writers.

 Each of these tables listed movie titles and general movie information, along with the name of the person holding the respective profession for each table, and additionally that person's gender (disclaimer: the gender data was listed in terms of the gender binary, thus all entries are strictly listed as either male or female, and none as nonbinary, trans, or any other gender identity).